luciferthestar302/Food_Ordering_Website/README.md

-# 🥘 Food Order Website Complete Course
+# 🥘 Food Order Website
-In this course, you'll learn to Create a Complete Dynamic and Fully Functional Website using PHP prrogramming language and MySQL Database.
+Created a Complete Dynamic and Fully Functional Website using PHP prrogramming language and MySQL Database.

 # ⚙️ Technology Used